 High - used for areas that have heavy foot traffic, are frequently or continuously occupied, where transient items are typically stored, where plant refuse is routinely gathered in substantive quantities for eventual collection, where ignition sources are often brought into the area, and/or where maintenance activities during normal operation are relatively common.
 Examples:

 Those parts of a power plant with characteristics similar to an office can be regarded as "high".
 In such an area, personnel are present for a large fraction of the time.
 Paper based items (i.e., letters, reports, computer printouts, etc.) are brought in and maintained in the area.
 Small electrical tools or appliances (e.g., hot plates, portable heaters, microwave ovens, and coffee pots) may be used in the area once every few weeks or more frequently.
 Health physics access control areas, break room areas, any area used for food preparation, and security stations are examples.
-Note that this category is not intended to apply to the main control room may apply to kitchen or security areas associated with or adjacent to the main control room.
+Note that this category is not intended to apply to the main control room itself but may apply to kitchen or security areas associated with or adjacent to the main control room.

 Any area where smoking is not prohibited or where there is evidence of smoking.